-Even though this whole website is designed to help families find places to hike, I still get lots of questions from people about where they should go.
-So I thought I’d share some of the ways I find places to hike with my kids.
+Even though our whole website is designed to help families find places to hike, I still get questions from people about where they should go.
+Perhaps you don’t know where to start or are overwhelmed with the choices.
+In any case, I’m here to help.

 Ask your friends and stalk expats blogs.
 I find personal recommendations so much more useful than generic overviews on tourist websites.